 Currently, Annie plays in the Baltimore Chamber Orchestra.
 In the recent years, she has also performed in the Arizona Musicfest Orchestra in Scottsdale, AZ, the Black Pearl Orchestra in Philadelphia, PA, South Florida Symphony in Key West, FL, and the Seattle Opera.

-Annie is also a writer for the International Rescue Committee (IRC) newsletters and is passionate about performing in concerts to benefit organizations that provide assistance to homeless people, refugees and victims of natural disasters.
+Annie is also a writer for the International Rescue Committee (IRC) newsletters and is passionate about organizing and performing in concerts to benefit organizations that provide assistance to homeless people, refugees and victims of natural disasters.